madc/alfred-todotxt/readme.md

 ## Setup

-Download the [Todo.txt.Todo.txt.alfredworkflow](https://github.com/madc/alfred-todotxt/raw/master/Todo.txt.Todo.txt.alfredworkflow) from above and import it into Alfred.
+Download the [Todo.txt.alfredworkflow](https://github.com/madc/alfred-todotxt/raw/master/Todo.txt.alfredworkflow) from above and import it into Alfred.
 The workflow should work with Todo.txt right away, if installed via [MacPorts](https://trac.macports.org/browser/trunk/dports/office/todotxt/Portfile).
-Otherwise, TODOTXT_PATH has to be alterd to match the path, the todotxt is located.
+Otherwise, TODOTXT_PATH has to be alterd to match the path, where todotxt is located.
 See the _Alfred-v1.x_ tag for the Alfred 1.x extention.

 ## Sources & Thanks